GameMakerDiscord/GMTwitch/README.md

 <b><span style="color:#00DD00;">MAJOR UPDATE:</span></b> Added the ability to chat using four new functions described at the bottom of this doc!

+> What is GMTwitch?

-Lightweight, open source Twitch interface for Game Maker: Studio
+GMTwitch is a lightweight, open source Twitch interface for Game Maker: Studio

+> You say lightweight, how complicated is it?

 This interface uses only **fourteen** scripts, all vanilla code withouth any extensions or included files.

+> How do I use these scripts?

-Using these scripts is simple, as soon as you understand the workflow.
+Getting stream details is easy as pie as soon as you understand the workflow.
 It's simply:

 **INIT -> REQUEST INFO -> RECEIVE INFO -> UTILIZE INFO**

+With the new version, you can even send and receive chat messages to any live stream!

 ___